projectcalico/calico/security/encrypt-cluster-pod-traffic.md

     - Set `IP_AUTODETECTION_METHOD` (or `IP6_AUTODETECTION_METHOD`) to an appropriate value.
 If there are multiple interfaces on a node, set the value to detect the IP address of the primary interface.

 > **Note**: WireGuard in {{site.prodname}} does not support IPv6 at this time.
 Also, encryption using WireGuard is not supported on managed Kubernetes platforms which don't use Calico CNI (e.g. managed Kubernetes platforms EKS, and GKE).
-> Wirguard is supported when using Azure CNI on AKS, and on this platform will encrypt not just pod-to-pod traffic but host-to-host traffic as well.
+> WireGuard is supported when using Azure CNI on AKS, and on this platform will encrypt not just pod-to-pod traffic but host-to-host traffic as well.
 {: .alert .alert-info}

 ### How to